annassanchez/Turistificacion/README.md

 ## Toolkit
 - [Catastro Inspire Downloader](https://pypi.org/project/CatastroInspireDownloader/): A Python library that downloads the information related to cadastral parcels and buildings in Spain.
 - [contextily](https://pypi.org/project/contextily/): small python package to retrieve basemaps from the internet.
 Used for support in geospatial data visualizations.
+- [pyproj](https://pypi.org/project/pyproj/): a python library used for cartographic projections.
+Used for changing the projection od geodataframes.
+- [fiona](https://pypi.org/project/Fiona/): Fiona is a python library that streams simple feature data to and from GIS formats like GeoPackage and Shapefile.
+In this project is mostly used to check what's within a geopackage file.